Sasa94s/vrnd-udacity-carnival/README.md

 ### Directory Structure
-- The Unity project is the child directory of the repository and named according to the associated lesson.
+- The Unity project is the child directory of the repository and named "Udacity Carnival".
 - The Unity project is 'cleaned' and includes the `Assets` folder, the `ProjectSettings` folder, and the `UnityPackageManager` folder.
+- The Unity project is built for **Android** platform named as `UdacityCarnival.apk` and included in `Build.zip` file which works on a Minimum API Level *Android 4.4 'KitKat' (API level 19)*.

 ### GVR SDK for Unity
-- `GoogleVR` > `Demos` is not included.
+- `GoogleVR` > `Demos` is included.
-- `GoogleVR` > `GVRVideoPlayer.unitypackage` is not included.
+- `GoogleVR` > `GVRVideoPlayer.unitypackage` is included.
 - The `Max Reticle Distance` value for the `GvrReticlePointer` used in the scene is set to `20` instead of the default `10`.
 - Scripts applicable to the course have been updated to reflect Unity's API change from `UnityEngine.VR` to `UnityEngine.XR`.